Severe Combined Immunodeficiency

 Omenn Syndrome

 Omenn syndrome is a rare cause of SCID.
-It is the result of a mutation in the recombination-activating gene (RAG 1 or RAG 2) that codes for important proteins in T and B cells.
+It is the result of a mutation in the recombination-activating gene (RAG1 or RAG2), which encodes important proteins in T and B-cells.
 It has autosomal recessive inheritance.

 • A red, scaly, dry rash (erythroderma)